Chalarangelo/30-seconds-of-code/snippets/offscreen.md

 ---
 title: Offscreen
-tags: layout, visual
+tags: layout,visual,intermediate
 ---

-A bulletproof way to completely hide an element visually and positionally in the DOM while still allowing it to be accessed by JavaScript and readable by screen readers.
-This method is very useful for accessibility ([ADA](https://adata.org/learn-about-ada)) development when more context is needed for visually-impaired users.
-As an alternative to `display: none` which is not readable by screen readers or `visibility: hidden` which takes up physical space in the DOM.
+Completely hides an element visually and positionally in the DOM while still allowing it to be accessible.
+Provides an alternative to `display: none` (not readable by screen readers) and `visibility: hidden` (takes up physical space in the DOM).

 ```html
 <a class="button" href="https://google.com">